angelacorte/fieldVMC/README.md

 ### Experiments

-This repository contains the source code for the experiments presented in the paper "_An Aggregate Vascular Morphogenesis Controller for Engineered Self-Organising Spatial Structures_".
+This repository contains the source code for the experiments presented in the paper "_An Aggregate Vascular Morphogenesis Controller for Engineered Sel f-Organising Spatial Structures_".

 The experiments want to show the capabilities of the proposed model in generating self-organising spatial structures.